JuPereira25/assistente-ingles/README.md

 - Converte a fala em texto usando a API do Google
 - Escreve o que foi falado
 - Traduz a fala
-- e Repete a pronuncia correta
+- Repete a pronuncia correta
+- Fala se a pronuncia está boa

 ##  Bibliotecas Utilizadas ##